-Our people drive our success.
+Our people are our most important asset.
 All employees of the Reporting Entities are employed in Canada and the majority are professional and administrative staff.
 The Reporting Entities have human resources policies, procedures and processes in place designed to protect against forced labour and child labour in its employee population.
 These include: